Roadtrip in the Yucatan: between cenotes and Mayan ruins

-The Riviera Maya is famous for white beaches, lagoons and many archaeological sites that connect to the Mayan era, in Yucatan, on the other hand, one is able to have more contact with the real Mexico and the local culture as well as discover cities in the style of the place and less American and touristics.
+The Riviera Maya is famous for white beaches, lagoons, and many archaeological sites that connect to the Mayan era, in Yucatan, on the other hand, one can have more contact with the real Mexico and the local culture as well as discover cities in the style of the place and less American and tourists.

-With my friend Mirko we set off on an adventure, an entire weekend to discover Yucatan and its wonders: we left from Playa del Carmen bound for Merida, passing Cenotes, Mayan ruins and small towns.
+With my friend Mirko, we set off on an adventure, an entire weekend to discover Yucatan and its wonders: we left Playa del Carmen bound for Merida, passing Cenotes, Mayan ruins, and small towns.
 From here we headed to Valladolid to finish our weekend in Las Coloradas and Rio Lagartos.

 The Departure: Playa del Carmen